 It is a good idea to read up a bit on the site before you go as there is so much fascinating history to learn.
 There are information points and signs scattered around the site, but these can be difficult to get to if the place is swarming with tourists.

-There’s also the option of paying for an audio guide at the Acropolis entrance, signing up for an Acropolis tour, or even downloading a phone app with information and helpful tour maps.
+There’s also the option of paying for an audio guide at the Acropolis entrance, signing up for Acropolis guided tours, or even downloading a phone app with information and helpful tour maps.

 When to go